-As an environmental and natural resource indicator, the ecological footprint method has the advantage of rolling all possible factors up into a single number - a goal that continues to elude just about everyone else working on aggregated environmental indicators.
+As an environmental and natural resource indicator, the ecological footprint method has the advantage of rolling all possible factors up into a single number.
 However, calculation of ecological footprint can be challenging.
 It involves comparing, for the group whose ecological footprint is being investigated, estimates of:

-- □ the amount of land of average global productivity required to meet the group's demands for fossil fuel, arable land, pasture, forest and sea, with - the actual supply of that land.
+- the amount of land of average global productivity required to meet the group's demands for fossil fuel, arable land, pasture, forest and sea, with - the actual supply of that land.

-Thus, fossil fuel must be converted into the land required to absorb the CO2, and so on.
+Thus, fossil fuel must be converted into the land required to absorb the ${\rm CO}2$ , and so on

-A calculation of the per capita capacity of the planet available to accommodate the world's population would involve dividing all the biologically productive land and sea space by the number of people.
+A calculation of the per capita capacity of the planet to accommodate the world's population involves dividing all the biologically productive land and sea space by the number of people.
 Of the resulting 2.1 hectares (ha) required for each individual's needs, 1.6 ha are land-based natural and managed ecosystems and 0.5 ha are ecologically productive oceans.
-If 12% of the planet's biologically productive space were set aside as protected areas to preserve wild species, the space available for each individual falls to 1.8 ha - a figure that, it should be emphasized, includes wilderness areas that should not be used for human activity but for the absorption of carbon dioxide and other purposes.
+If 12 percent of the planet's biologically productive space were set aside as protected areas to preserve wild species, the space available for each individual falls to 1.8 ha-a figure that, it should be emphasized, includes wilderness areas that should not be used for human activity but for the absorption of CO2 and other purposes.